 Also of interest is that West Salem has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small village, West Salem doesn't have a public transportation system that people use for their commute.
+West Salem is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The citizens of West Salem have a very low rate of college education: just 7.27% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.